Selecting Your Major

 Your Interests

-Identify what areas of engineering interests you.
+Identify what areas of engineering interest you.
 For instance, when looking at a machine, are you more curious about the forces experienced by the physical parts or do you wish you could look through the code that controls its behaviour?
 Subsystems of machines will almost always directly relate to one or more specific types of engineering, which can help you figure out where your interests lie.

 Courses you Enjoy